fleetdm/fleet/handbook/community.md

 💡 For feature requests, it's helpful to ask follow-up questions in an attempt to understand the "Why?" or underlying motivation behind the request.

 - Let's say a community member submits the feature request "I want the ability to do X in Fleet."
 A follow-up question could be "If you were able to do X in Fleet, what's the next action you would take?" or "Why do you want to do X in Fleet?."
-- Both of these questions provide helpful context on the underlying motivation behind the feature request when it is brought to the Roundup meeting.
+- Both of these questions provide helpful context on the underlying motivation behind the feature request when brought to the Roundup meeting.
 In addition, the community member receives a response and feels heard.

 ### Closing issues

-It is often a good idea to let the original poster (OP) close their issue themselves since they are usually well equipped to decide whether the issue is resolved.
+It is often a good idea to let the original poster (OP) close their issue themselves since they are usually well equipped to decide to mark the issue as resolved.
 In some cases, circling back with the OP can be impractical, and for the sake of speed, issues might get closed.

 Keep in mind that this can feel jarring to the OP.
 The effect is worse if issues are closed automatically by a bot (See [balderashy/sails#3423](https://github.com/balderdashy/sails/issues/3423#issuecomment-169751072) and [balderdashy/sails#4057](https://github.com/balderdashy/sails/issues/4057) for examples of this).

 ### Version support

-In order to provide the most accurate and efficient support, Fleet will only target fixes based on the latest released version.
-Fixes in current versions will not be backported to older releases.
+To provide the most accurate and efficient support, Fleet will only target fixes based on the latest released version.
+In the current version fixes, Fleet will not backport to older releases.

 Community version supported for bug fixes: **Latest version only**